AdaSupport/docs/ada-embed.md

 `#privacy` | The privacy link
 `#messages-list` | The messages container
-`#topBar` | The top bar container above the message list `#info-button` | The settings modal button `.g-message` | The base message selector `.g-message--is-owned-by-user` | The selector for messages from the end user
+`#topBar` | The top bar container above the message list `#top-bar-bot-icons` | The container for the bot icons and live chat agent avatars (only for bots that have `Bot Routing or Live Chat`)
+`#info-button` | The settings modal button `.g-message` | The base message selector `.g-message--is-owned-by-user` | The selector for messages from the end user